vinaykudari/Conways-Game-of-Life/README.md

 # Conways-Game-of-Life
 Python implementation of the game which was created by John Conway.
+Live cell configuration will be loaded from 'config.json' file.
+One can change the config according to his wish.

 ## How to play?
 ```